cannon/PointShop-Donation/README.md

 * You need a web server with PHP and MySQL.
 I recommend XAMPP.

-* Your web server should also be HTTPS secured, to protect users against some man-in-the-middle attacks.
+* Your web server must be HTTPS secured, to protect users' payment data.

 * Put the contents of the 'php' folder into a directory named 'donate' in your web server's htdocs root.